 Between 2000 and 2010, New Mexico's population increased by 11.7% from 1,819,046.

-In 2000, New Mexico had the highest concentration of PhD holders of any state in the US due to its low population and numerous federally funded research facilities.
+In 2000, New Mexico had the highest concentration of PhD holders of any state, owing to its relatively low population and numerous federally funded research facilities.

 In 2000, the highway traffic fatality rate in New Mexico was 1.9 per million miles traveled, the 13th highest rate among U.S. states.

-As of 2001, 703 highway bridges in New Mexico, or one percent, were declared "structurally deficient" or "structurally obsolete".
+As of 2001, 703 highway bridges, or one percent, were declared "structurally deficient" or "structurally obsolete" in New Mexico.

-Gary Johnson was governor from 1995 to 2003 as a Republican.
+Gary Johnson was governor until 2003 as a Republican.

 In 2005, the percentage of persons below the poverty level was 18.4%.

-In the 2005 tax year, the average millage for property tax in New Mexico was about 26.47 for residential property and 29.80 for non-residential property.
+In the 2005 tax year, the average millage was about 26.47 for residential property, and 29.80 for non-residential property in New Mexico.

 In 2006, New Mexico accounted for 3.4% of the crude oil, 8.5% of the dry natural gas, and 10.2% of the natural gas liquids produced in the United States.

-In 2006, the Rail Runner's extension to Santa Fe was opened, increasing the number of railroad route miles in New Mexico.
+In 2006, the opening of the Rail Runner's extension to Santa Fe slightly increased the total route miles of railroads in New Mexico.

 Since 2006, over 300 suborbital flights have been successfully launched from Spaceport America.

-Rocket launches began in April 2007 at Spaceport America, the world's first operational and purpose-built commercial spaceport in Upham, New Mexico.
+Rocket launches began in April 2007 at Spaceport America, the world's first operational and purpose-built commercial spaceport, located in Upham, near Truth or Consequences, New Mexico.

-In 2007, Medicinal marijuana was fully legalized in New Mexico, making it the 12th state to do so, and the fourth via legislative action.
+In 2007, Medicinal marijuana was fully legalized in New Mexico.

 In 2007, the per capita personal income was $31,474.